Your child’s treatment journey

 We are proud to be one of the few NHS services in the UK to employ and train listening and spoken language specialists (Certification AVT™).
 We offer a programme of regular therapy input in addition to assessment, monitoring and advice.

-Our therapy team has many years of experience in speech and language therapy for children with hearing loss and complex communication difficulties and have worked in a variety of clinical and educational settings.
+Our therapy team has many years of experience in speech and language therapy for children with hearing loss and complex communication difficulties and has worked in a variety of clinical and educational settings.
 We are therefore able to offer individually adapted programmes of support which are flexible to meet the needs of your child and the preferences of your family.

 The whole team aims to offer guidance, coaching and life-long support, keeping parents and carers at the centre of your child’s care, in order to develop their full potential with their cochlear implants.